On this Day

 Reconstructed at Henry Ford Museum, Greenfield Village, Michigan

-Above is an exact replica of Edison's original tinfoil playing Phonograph in the Edison laboratory at Greenfield village.
+Above is an exact replica of Edison's original tinfoil Phonograph in the Edison laboratory at Greenfield village.
 Photos are courtesy of Henry Ford Museum of American Innovation and Greenfield Village.

-Edison: Invention Laboratory at Menlo Park
+WATCH AMERICAN EXPERIENCE Edison: Invention Laboratory at Menlo Park

 Discover how Thomas Edison’s invention laboratory in Menlo Park, New Jersey, and the team he hired to work with him, all fit into his vision of how he would become a great inventor in this video adapted from AMERICAN EXPERIENCE.